IAM Role authentication

 submatches the actual ServiceAccount path:Format must be

-system:serviceaccount:<namespace>:<serviceaccount-name>— for the chart defaults that'ssystem:serviceaccount:qualytics:qualytics-spark. -
+system:serviceaccount:<namespace>:<serviceaccount-name>.
+For the chart defaults that'ssystem:serviceaccount:qualytics:qualytics-spark. -

 Restart Spark drivers so they receive the projected token: